Tablescapes bring Christmas cheer to church fundraiser

 The food samplings are served at the tables in courses, with appetizers such as miniature meatballs, followed by main-course sampling of meat-and-veggie skewers and a variety of tea sandwiches, followed by mini-desert courses.

-Included in the local charities that receive fund from the UMW Taste of Christmas fundraiser are The Pratt Food Bank, Hope Center, Circles and Pratt Ministerial Alliance.
+Included in the local charities that receive funds from the UMW Taste of Christmas fundraiser are the Pratt Food Bank, Hope Center, Circles and Pratt Ministerial Alliance.

 “It’s a highlight of the Christmas season for many and it brightens the season for us because we’re giving back to the community,” Schmidt said.